Casebook PBC: Products

-Because of its historical background in the Child Welfare space, the company also offers a suite of applications that, when put together, can allow states to assemble a CCWIS-ready child welfare system.

 Awards and recognitions

 Casebook PBC was recognized as a govtech 100 company by Government Technology Magazine in 2019 through 2024 The company was also the recipient of the 2019 Stevie Awards for Innovation and Startup of the Year, and was named as one of the "2019 Best for the World" companies by B Lab.
 In 2020 Casebook received a mention at the Fast Company's 2020 World Changing Ideas Awards.